Lem0nTree/FlowPilot/README.md

 - **Transaction Concatenation**: Handlers schedule the next run during execution for true recurring flows.
 - **Accurate Metrics**: Total/success/failed runs, last execution, and dynamic schedule interval (e.g., "Every 10 minutes").

-## 🤖 Available Agent: Automatic Payment (Payment Cron)
+## 🤖 Available Agent: Automatic Payment (Payment Cron/Loop)

 ### What it does

 Automated, recurring FLOW token transfers to any recipient on a fixed cadence.
-Ideal for subscriptions, salaries, tips, rent, or DCA strategies.
+Ideal for subscriptions, salaries, tips, rent, or automatic payments.

 ### Why it matters